If you love Empress gin like I do, you’re going to want to add this gorgeous purple cocktail to your to-do list!

 Depending on which peach ingredient you use, you may need to adjust the amount of simple syrup needed.

 Note: If using a peach liqueur, I recommend increasing the simple syrup from ¼ ounce to ½ ounce.
 If using peach oleo-style syrup, ¼ ounce of simple syrup should be enough to keep things balanced.
 And if your peach syrup is quite sweet, you may be able to omit the simple syrup altogether.

-Fine strain the cocktail
+Fine strain the cocktail for the best texture

 I recommend fine straining this drink.
 Mint leaves are added to the shaker and the ice can break them up surprisingly fast.
 Straining the cocktail through a fine mesh strainer will prevent any mint bits from ending up in your glass.